os2display/display-client/README.md

 ## Install

-Install the node modules using yarn.
+Install the node modules using npm.

 ```
-yarn
+npm install
 ```
 ## Start